OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

             }
         }

 1. (Optional) If you want to use different configurations for each environment, repeat steps 2 to 6 for each one.
+Check how to [Override Mobile Extensibility Configurations](https://success.outsystems.com/documentation/11/managing_the_applications_lifecycle/deploy_applications/override_the_default_mobile_extensibility_configurations) in order for the mobile application to point to the correct configuration files in each environment.

     ![Resource settings for Firebase](images/firebase-multiple-configurations-ss.png)